Vertically Hanging Paint Tray US Patents 569,068,603,117, 777,4893B2

 - The size and configuration of the PaintSmart-Trayz was costly to ship and took up a lot of shelf space in stores.
 Shelf space costs money.

 - During the time of the licensing deal, several ladder companies came out with their own version of the hanging tray.
 They liked the product enough to knock it off.
 With their deep pockets, they were able to go around my patents and make them.
 Home Depot did the same thing.
-It was also copied off in South America.
+It was also copied in South America.
+Without a worldwide patent, nothing could be done to stop them.
 The product was a success for other companies, just not the way Carolyn had envisioned it.